trizist/aistudio-samples/deep-learning-in-ais/text_generation/README.md

 - Contact and support

 ## Overview
-In this template we will show how to create a simple text generation with trained models from Hugging Face, one character per time using a dataset of Shakespeare's texts.
+The objective of this template is to show how to create a simple text generation with trained models from Hugging Face, one character per time using a dataset of Shakespeare's texts.

  ---